-The answer to this question is yes, but… not for all situations and not all types of sandbox solutions.
+The answer is yes, but…not with all situations and not all types of sandbox solutions.

 What should you avoid?